 Chapter 1:- Structure and Reactivity

-B.sc 1st year Book Organic Chemistry (Page 3)
+B.sc 1st year Book

 Bond Parameters

-Bond Lengths :
+1. Bond Lengths :

 When in a molecule or ionic crystal, atoms are brought close to each other, the attraction takes place and therefore the potential energy of the system keeps on decreasing till a particular distance.
 If the atoms are further brought close to each other, the repulsion starts and the potential energy of the system begins to increase.
 When attractive and repulsive forces are equally balanced at a state of the stable equilibrium position, the potential energy of the system is minimum.
 At this state of equilibrium, the average distance between the centers of the nuclei of the two bonded atoms is called ‘bond length‘.

-Bond length is measured in either A° or pm(1Aº=10−10m and 1pm=10−12) by x-ray diffraction methods or spectroscopic methods.
+Bond length is measured in either or pm(1Aº=10−10m and 1pm=10−12) by x-ray diffraction methods or spectroscopic methods.
 In an ionic crystal, the bond length is the sum of their ionic radii and in a covalent compound, it is the sum of the covalent radii of the bonded atoms.

 Factors Governing the Bond length: